candyliaa/tsoha-opetussovellus/README.md

 >>> import secrets
 >>> secrets.token_hex(16)
 ```
 and replace `KEY GOES HERE` in `compose.yaml.example` with the key you just generated.
+Then rename `compose.yaml.example` to just `compose.yaml`.
 After that, launch the Docker Desktop application, and run
 ```
 $ docker compose up